I am conservative.

 With Donald Trump, because his personality is much larger than McCain’s, Romney‘s, and other conservatives in the field, it became not just brutal but ugly.

 And then he was elected.
 And if one does a quick look back at the four years of his administration, the Democrats in power did nothing but look for, manufacture, and work at ways to remove him from office.

 This isn’t a piece about Trump’s presidency.
 That will come another time.

 This is a piece about being conservative today.
 Today, January 7, 2021, after chaos at the Capitol.
 Today, two weeks before the Democrats take over the country.
 Today, 2021.

 It’s never been easy.
 My views are more than challenged.
 They are seen as evil.
-Literally evil, as in being called Nazism (uninformed, they accuse me of embracing Nazism despite being a strong, proud Jewish Zionist).
+Literally evil, as in being called Nazism (uninformed, they accuse me of embracing Nazism despite the fact that I am a strong, proud, outspoken Jewish Zionist).

 Let’s get something straight: never have I bullied Biden on stuttering.
 Others have.
 I have not.

 But look at a comparison of Biden from just 8 years ago, compared with Biden today, and there is an obvious difference.

 [For the record, anyone putting the numerous incidents of verbal and mental breaks down to stuttering is the one who is bullying stutterers.
 Those who stutter are not prone to cognitive gaffes.
 And Biden‘s verbal mishaps are not stutters]